victorgomezfernandez/SellBook/readme.md

 ## Content

 The project consists for the moment of a HTML document (index.html), a CSS document (styles.css) and a JavaScript document (left-menu.js).
 For the second task a second HTML document (sell.html), CSS (sell.css) and JavaScript (sell-list.js) were added.
+Lastly, for the third task a third HTML document (buy.html), CSS (buy.css) and JavaScript (import-products.js) were added.

 ## Important elements of the Task 1